Ruabon

 Ruabon (Rhiwabon; /cy/) is a village and community in Wrexham County Borough, Wales.
 The name comes from Rhiw Fabon, rhiw being the Welsh word for "slope" or "hillside" and Fabon being a mutation from St Mabon, the original church name, of earlier, Celtic origin.
 An older English spelling, Rhuabon, can sometimes be seen.

-From the mid-19th century, Ruabon became famous across the UK, for its red bricks and terracotta.
-This earnt the village the nickname "Terracottapolis".
+From the mid-19th century, Ruabon became famous across the UK, for its red bricks and terracotta, which earnt the village the nickname "Terracottapolis".
 The local discovery of high-quality Etruria marl clay led to the rise of the Dennis Ruabon Tile Factory, whose durable and richly coloured products were used nationwide.
 The tiles were used in landmark projects such as Cardiff's Pier Head and Liverpool University's Victoria Building.

 In 2001, more than 80% of the population of 2,400 were born in Wales, with 13.6% having some ability in Welsh.

 Early history

 There is evidence that a settlement existed in Ruabon in the Bronze Age.
 In 1898, building works in the centre of Ruabon exposed a cist or stone urn containing cremated human remains dating from 2000 years BC.
 In 1917, the remains of a Bronze Age round barrow were discovered on the playing fields of Ruabon Grammar School; they contained human remains, a flint arrowhead and a bronze axe.

 Overlooking Ruabon, the Gardden (Caer Ddin) is an ancient hillfort surrounded by circular ditches, dating back to the Iron Age.